 5. Use Quality Images

 This applies to within your post and the images you use to promote it.
-The web is a visual place and with the rise of easy design software like Canva the competition is fierce.
+The web is a visual place and with the rise of easy design software like Logojoy and Canva the competition is fierce.
 Your audience is far less forgiving now, they expect perfection.
 Lucky for you it’s easy to do a better job if you don’t need a degree in a Photoshop.
 Man, I hate that software - I am definitely NOT a designer.

 But with Canva I can create something relatively good.
 Once your business gets to a certain level and you can afford to outsource images and design is one area to do that.
 Quality images really do make a difference.
 They increase your click through from your social media channels, and they encourage users to come back to your website.